oceanzhang88/Vulkan-Rasterizer-Apple-Silicon/README.md

 # A Vulkan Rasterizer

-This C++ project is to build a modern rasterization pipeline around the Vulkan graphics API.
+This C++ project is to build a modern rasterization pipeline around the Vulkan graphics APIs.

 In deferred lighting model, we render objects to G-Buffer first and then render lights reading from G-Buffer.
 In forward mode, lights and models are coupled together.